solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 **Pyth** is primarily focused on financial data published from top-tier financial institutions.
 Pyth’s data providers publish the market data updates.
-These updates are then aggregated and published onchain by the Pyth program.
+These updates are then aggregated and published onchain by the `Pyth` program.
 The data sourced from Pyth is not completely decentralized, as only approved data providers can publish data.
 The selling point of Pyth is that its data is vetted directly by the platform and sourced from financial institutions, ensuring higher quality.

-**Switchboard** is a completely decentralized Oracle network and has data of all kinds available.
+**Switchboard** is a completely decentralized oracle network and has data of all kinds available.
 Check out all of the feeds
 [on their website](https://ondemand.switchboard.xyz/solana/devnet) Additionally, anyone can run a Switchboard oracle and consume their data.
 This means you'll